Integrable modules for Lie Torus: Abstract

 \section{Abstract}

-In the last two decades the structure of Extended Affine Lie Algebra $( EALA)$ is extensively studied.
-In explicitly constructing an $EALA$, the centerless Lie Torus play an important role.
-In this paper we consider the Universal central extension of a centerless Lie Torus and classify the irreducible integrable modules for them when the center acts non-trivially.
-They turn out to be ``highest weight modules'' for direct sum of finitely many affine Lie algebras.\\ Key words : Lie Torus, Universal Central extension, Finite order automorphism and Integrable modules.\\ MSC : Primary 17B67, Secondary 17B65, 17B70
+In this paper we consider the universal central extension of a centerless Lie torus and classify its irreducible integrable modules when the center acts non-trivially.
+They turn out to be highest weight modules for the direct sum of finitely many affine Lie algebras upto an automorphism.\\\\ Key words : Lie torus, universal central extension, finite order automorphism and Integrable modules.\\ MSC : Primary 17B67, Secondary 17B65, 17B70